ruffoa/QLife/QLife/app/src/main/java/engsoc/qlife/ui/fragments/FRAGMENTS_README.md

 ## BuildingsFragment

-This fragment shows a list of Queen's buildings; each card has a building's name, description and if it has food available.
+This fragment shows a list of Queen's buildings; each card has a building's name, name and if it has food available.

 Clicking on a card will send the user to OneBuildingFragment.